Todd Cioffi on Congregational and Ministry Studies

 The department grew out of Calvin’s Lilly Vocation Project, directed by Shirley Roels and others.
 There was a good response from students and faculty.
 That success raised the question about how we think about Christian vocation, and, more particularly, how Christian vocation is informed by our connection to the church.

 When I came to Calvin to interview for this new department, I fell in love with the college.
 I have a PhD in theology, and I’m also ordained in the Presbyterian Church (PCUSA).
 I’ve been straddling the line between doing ministry and thinking about ministry.
 Here I get to do classroom work, do high powered academic projects with students, talk about my ministry experiences, and partner with students, churches, and pastors.

-Why does the CMS program offer only courses and minors, no majors?
+Why does the CMS program offer only courses and a minor, no majors?

 We’re not adding something totally new to Calvin College so much as helping put a sharp focus on its mission.
 That’s why we don’t offer majors.
-We offer a youth ministry minor and a church, society and ministry minor.
+We offer a ministry leadership minor with several emphases.
 We are talking about specific ministry in and through the church, but we’re also talking about how people, vocationally, are being formed through the church and college to live out their work in the kingdom of God through their careers.

 A lot of our courses are interdisciplinary to help fill a gap that students in art or business or engineering might feel in how to live out their Christian vocation.
 We partner with as many departments that want to partner with us, whether that’s religion, sociology, social work, or something else.
 Because CMS is a new department and because they’ve thought it through, people here are very creative.